elsa-data/elsa-data/docs/adr/template.md

-# ADR xxxx - Use ...
+# ADR xxxx

-## Status

-What is the status, such as proposed, accepted, rejected, deprecated, superseded, etc.?
+(note: delete this line - the status/date that would normally be in this document is recorded one level higher in the overall README)

 ## Context